|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The administrative and legal costs related to obtaining Ontario Energy Board (OEB) approval for sale of electricity under an IES rate are onerous.
 There must be legislative changes with respect to allocation of the Global Adjustment.
 The regulatory obstacles are so high that today electricity distributors simply refuse to offer an Interruptible Electricity Service (IES), in spite of its inherent economic and environmental merits.
 Sometimes generators and load customers who deal in Interruptible Electricity avoid OEB regulation by directly exchanging energy without use of the public electricity grid.

-From an IESO perspective implementation of an IES rate would raise the Ontario electricity system load factor, which would result in more electricity revenue without corresponding capital costs, which would financially benefit all electricity consumers.
+From an IESO perspective implementation of an IES rate would raise the Ontario electricity system load factor, which would result in more kWh sales and more electricity revenue without corresponding capital costs, which would financially benefit all electricity consumers.
 This benefit would be in addition to the benefits available from contemplated demand response measures.

 One method of reducing the amount of energy storage required at wind and run-of-river generators is to sell part of their electricity output as interruptable power.
-Interruptable power is electricity that can displace another fuel such as oil, gasoline, diesel fuel, propane, ethanol, etc. For example, the electricity might be used for hybrid heating, for charging the batteries of a plug-in hybrid vehicle or for production of electrolytic hydrogen.
+Interruptable power is electricity that can displace a fossil fuel such as oil, gasoline, diesel fuel, propane, ethanol, natural gas, etc. For example, the electricity might be used for hybrid heating, for charging the batteries of a plug-in hybrid vehicle or for production of electrolytic hydrogen.
 Provided that the customer has a fully functional alternative fossil fueled energy system, then the electricity is interruptable.
-The IES is not as reliable as the FES but the IES provides electrical energy at a much lower cost per kWh.
+The IES is not as reliable like the UES but the IES provides electrical energy at a much lower cost per kWh.

 In an electricity system with a UES but no IES the system power is regulated by constraining the total electricity generator output power to match the uncontrolled load power.